Effective algorithms for tensor train decomposition via the UTV framework: The proposed methods

 where $\mathbf{R}^{(k)}_{11}\in \mathbb{R}^{r_k \times r_k}$, $\mathbf{E}^{(k)} = (\mathbf{U}^{(k)}_{1}\mathbf{R}^{(k)}_{12} +\mathbf{U}^{(k)}_{2}\mathbf{R}^{(k)}_{22})\mathbf{V}^{(k)\top}_{2}$, and $\| \mathbf{E}^{(k)} \| = \varepsilon_k$ are defined for all $k=1,\dots, d-1$.
 Then the approximate tensor $\widehat{\mathcal{A}}$ with TT-ranks not higher than $\{r_k\}_0^d$, computed via the TT-URV algorithm~\ref{alg:TT-URV} in the right-to-left sweep, meets

 \end{theorem}

 The TT-URV algorithm for prescribed accuracy can be obtained analogously, referring to Algorithms \ref{alg:TT-UTVver2} and \ref{alg:TT-URV}.
 It is not repeated here.

-Based on the above theoretical analysis, we recommend the TT-ULV algorithm in a left-to-right sweep to compute the left-orthogonal TT-cores and the TT-URV algorithm in a right-to-left sweep to compute the right-orthogonal TT-cores.
+Based on the above theoretical analysis, we recommend the TT-ULV algorithm in a left-to-right sweep to compute the left-orthogonal cores and the TT-URV algorithm in a right-to-left sweep to compute the right-orthogonal cores.

 \begin{remark} In practice, both the ULV and URV decompositions can be flexibly adapted for computing the TT decomposition with left-orthogonal or right-orthogonal TT-cores.
 Taking TT-URV as an example, while our theoretical analysis indicates that it is better suited for a right-to-left update pattern, one can still use it to compute left-orthogonal TT cores for a given tensor.
-This is achieved by simply reversing the index order of the input tensor and applying the TT-URV algorithm with a right-to-left sweep to update the computation on the reversed tensor. \end{remark}
+This is achieved by simply reversing the index order of the input tensor and applying the TT-URV algorithm with a right-to-left sweep to update the computation on the reversed tensor.
+Finally, reverse the index order of the resulting TT-cores. \end{remark}